 - We use appropriate assemblies to explain the school policy on bullying.
-Our PSHEE programme is structured to give pupils an awareness of their social and moral responsibilities as they progress through the school.
-The programme is structured to enforce the message about community involvement and taking care of each other, to ensure pupils are clear about the part they can play to prevent bullying, including when they find themselves as by-standers. - Other lessons, particularly RE, English and Drama highlight the issue of bullying and reinforce this message by teaching moral and spiritual values that show bullying to be unacceptable and by developing social skills. - All our pupils are encouraged to tell a member of staff at once if they know that bullying is taking place. - All reported incidents are recorded and investigated at once.
-We always monitor reported incidents, to enable us to identify any patterns that may be emerging. - We have a strong and experienced pastoral team of teachers, the Head of Lower School and the Deputy Head Pastoral, who support the Headmistress, and are trained in handling any incidents as an immediate priority, and are alert to possible signs of bullying. - Our wider pastoral team gives support and guidance to other staff on handling and reporting incidents, and on the follow-up work with both victims and bullies. - We can refer parents and pupils to a Counsellor who can provide specialist skills of assessment and counselling.
+Our PSHEE and RSE programmes are structured to give pupils an awareness of their social and moral responsibilities as they progress through the school.
+The programmes are structured to enforce the message about community involvement and taking care of each other, to ensure pupils are clear about the part they can play to prevent bullying, including when they find themselves as by-standers. - Other lessons, particularly RE, English and Drama highlight the issue of bullying and reinforce this message by teaching moral and spiritual values that show bullying to be unacceptable and by developing social skills. - In our EYFS and Pre Prep classes the use of circle times and PSED, PSHEE/RSE lessons draw focus on developing healthy relationships.
+They aim to support pupils in being able to deal with conflicts in a positive manner and the importance of respecting others. - All our pupils are encouraged to tell a member of staff at once if they know that bullying is taking place. - All reported incidents are recorded and investigated at once.
+We always monitor reported incidents, to enable us to identify any patterns that may be emerging. - We have a strong and experienced pastoral team of teachers, the Head of Head of Pre Prep and Head of EYFS and the Deputy Head Pastoral, who support the Headmistress, and are trained in handling any incidents as an immediate priority, and are alert to possible signs of bullying. - Our wider pastoral team gives support and guidance to other staff on handling and reporting incidents, and on the follow-up work with both victims and bullies. - We can refer parents and pupils to a Counsellor who can provide specialist skills of assessment and counselling.
 This would be at parental expense. - Staff are always on duty at times when pupils are not in class and patrol the school site, particularly areas where bullying might occur.
 They are trained to be alert to inappropriate language or behaviour. - We operate a peer counselling scheme, whereby Year 6 pupils are encouraged to offer advice and support to younger pupils and to look out for their welfare. - We reserve the right to investigate incidents that take place outside school hours, on school visits and trips and that occur in the vicinity of the school, involving our pupils. - We welcome feedback from parents and guardians on the effectiveness of our preventative measures.